stelligent/stelligent-u/06-auto-scaling/README.md

 _What was created in addition to the new Auto Scaling Group?_

+A new instance was created, and a default security group, a launch configuration.

 ##### Question: Parameters

 _What parameters did Amazon record in the resources it created for you?_

+For the instance it recorded the Debian AMI, the size of the instance, the key pair, the vpc zone parameter.

 #### Lab 6.1.2: Launch Config and ASG in CFN